pbatard/Mosby/README.md

 * `-u`: Update only: Only update the revocation databases, SBAT, and SSPV/SSPU as needed.
 * `-t`: Test mode.
 Disables some checks and wnables the internal **low security** Random Number Generator, if no other Random Number Generator can be found.
+* `-x`: Install the Microsoft update that invalidates `Microsoft Windows Production PCA 2011`.
+        You should only use this if you know what you are doing, as you you may not be able to boot or reinstall Windows otherwise. **You have been warned!**

 You can also point to files using the `-pk`, `-kek`, `-db`, `-dbx`, `-mok`, `-dbt`, `-sbat`, `-sspv` and `-sspu` parameters.